 If you wear a surgical mask correctly, it can help block the transmission of microorganisms and large particles from droplets, splatters, sprays, and splashes.
 It also reduces hand-to-face contact.

-The surgical mask contains three-ply layers and works each layer works as following:
+The surgical mask contains three-ply layers and works each layer works as follows:

 - Outer layer: it repels the blood, water, and other body fluids.